comtravo/comtravo.github.io/_posts/2019-08-16-billing-engine.md

 await Promise.all(tasksToBeExecuted);

 ```

+At first it fetches running `Step functions` and checks whether there is a capacity to trigger new `Step functions`, and if so fetchs events with pre-defined limits from the queue and runs new `Step functions`.

 This approach doesn't solve all kind of problems, as still you have to think about individual `Lambda function's` behaviour in case of it's failure, but it's makes engine scalable and allows us to decouple events from `Step Functions`.